fastai/course-v3/docs/deployment_azure_web_app.md

 ## Deploy

-To begin, Open AWS Elastic Beanstalk Console, Click ***Create New Application*** and then add details for your demo application name & description and click “create”.
+To begin, Open Azure Web App for Containers Console on portal.azure.com, Click ***Create New Application*** and then add details for your demo application name & description and click “create”.
 You will be presented with new screen for creating new environment
 <img alt="" src="https://cdn-images-1.medium.com/max/1600/1*quAQHRvOIMAk0Mk65HZFlw.png" class="screenshot">